arjangupta/simd-optimizations/README.md

-### Programs written with SIMD Optimizations
+### Programs written with SIMD optimizations

-Optimizations written using the [libsimdpp](https://github.com/p12tic/libsimdpp) header-only library.
+The [libsimdpp](https://github.com/p12tic/libsimdpp) header-only library was used for this.